UCC Mission Statement, Our Beliefs

 * UCC Sound Board operators needed to help run the sound board and video taping of our worship services.
 Please contact Andrew Graff at firstname.lastname@example.org if interested.

 * Sunday Fellowship Hour volunteers needed to help set up and provide refreshments for the Fellowship Hour between services.
-We are also in need of a UCC member to assist in coordinating the volunteers.
-If interested, please contact Jodi Schiffert at 484-633-5663.
+If interested, please contact our Fellowship Hour Organizer Doreen Wynn at 610-481-0143 or email@example.com.

 * WORSHIP GREETERS NEEDED – if you would like to be a worship greeter on a Sunday morning, please contact Doreen Wynn at 610-481-0143 or firstname.lastname@example.org and she will help you pick a date.